Kaukauna (town), Wisconsin

 Kaukauna is a town in Outagamie County, Wisconsin, United States.
-The population was 1,238 at the 2010 census.
+The population was 1,306 at the 2020 census.
 The unincorporated community of Sniderville is located partially in the town.

 History

 The Town of Kaukauna, originally named Kaukaulan (though other sources have more rarely referred to it in its earliest days as Grand Kaukalan or [Grand] Cacalin) organized as a town on April 7, 1842.
 At the time of its formation, it was wholly a part of Brown County; Outagamie County would not be formed until 1851.
 The town originally comprised all of future Outagamie County, and parts of Brown County around Wrightstown.

 As settlers arrived, the Towns of Grand Chute and Lansing were split off from Kaukauna in 1849.
 The 1849 split left Kaukauna to administer its present-day Town area, all of the area comprising the Town of Vandenbroek, and portions of the present-day Town of Buchanan.
 The portion which went to the Town of Buchanan was portioned off in 1858.
 In 1885, the adjacent City of Kaukauna was removed from the town when it incorporated.
 The last major change was the Town of Vandenbroek divided off in 1902 into a new township, giving the Town of Kaukauna its rough size as it exists today.
-On February 28, 2002, further parts of the town were annexed by Wrightstown, Wisconsin.
+On February 28, 2002, further parts of the town were annexed by Wrightstown.

 Geography

-According to the United States Census Bureau, in 2021 the town had a total area of 18.1 square miles (46.8 km^{2}).
-17.8 square miles (46.0 km^{2}) of it is land and 0.3 square miles (0.8 km^{2}) of it (1.66%) is water.
+According to the United States Census Bureau, in 2021 the town had a total area of 18.1 square miles (46.8 km^{2}), of which 17.8 square miles (46.0 km^{2}) is land and 0.3 square mile (0.8 km^{2}) (1.66%) is water.